ogsamovar/launch-docs-evo/launch-docs-original.md

 ### Background

-The rise of decentralized technologies has unleashed unprecedented opportunities for individuals and collectives to co-found, own and govern digitally-native organizations.
-Formulating and organizing around shared principles, capacities, and resources, the successful recipe for any collaborative network, is now easier than ever.
+The rise of decentralized technologies has unleashed unprecedented opportunities for individuals and collectives to found, own, and govern digitally-native organizations.
+Formulating and organizing around shared principles, capacities, and resources (the successful recipe for any collaborative network) is now easier than ever.

 People are neither natural cooperators nor competitive, cutthroat rationalists - they respond to the incentives in front of them.
 DAOs unlock cooperative ways of organizing new institutions, and by doing so they help dissolve the monopoly on ownership by a limited class of super-managers and investor elites.

-**Prime equips DAOs with all the tools and resources they need to thrive.** Each DAO’s lifecycle, from initiation to growth, to maturity has been given careful consideration ([explore our other products](https://www.prime.xyz/)).
+**Prime equips DAOs with all the tools and resources they need to thrive.** Each stage in a DAO’s lifecycle, from initiation to growth to maturity, has been given careful consideration ([explore our other products](https://www.prime.xyz/)).

-PrimeDAO enables cooperation with DAO tooling on a greater scale than previously possible, acknowledging, compensating, and recognizing the multiple stakeholders necessary to make any human venture successful - including those traditionally neglected in existing incentive structures.
+PrimeDAO enables cooperation with DAO tooling on a greater scale than previously possible, acknowledging, compensating, and recognizing the multiple stakeholders necessary to make any venture successful - including those traditionally neglected in existing incentive structures.

 You may find yourself drawn to Prime’s mission and products, and want to participate in PrimeDAO as a co-creator.
 You are welcome to [reach out to us](https://discord.com/invite/primedao) if these values resonate with you as well.